but for your health and safety...

 never assume you will be able to spot someone who has HIV or other STD. usually, the guy will appear perfectly fit and healthy regardless of any STD infection.

-be aware that drink and recreational drugs can adversely affect your judgment and make you take risks during sex you might greatly regret later on.
+be aware that drink and recreational drugs can adversely affect your judgement and make you take risks during sex you might regret later.

 the more sex you have with different guys, statistically the chances become higher that you will at some time be exposed to various infections, although all it takes is a single unprotected sexual encounter to become infected.

-if you slip up and allow unsafe sex to happen, you may find that your doctor can offer you "Post Exposure Prophylaxis" (PEP) - this treatment can reduce the chance of infection taking place when you have been exposed to the HIV(AIDS) virus. this treatment needs to be started within 24-36 hours of exposure.
+if you slip up and unsafe sex happens, you may find that your doctor can offer you "Post Exposure Prophylaxis" (PEP) - this treatment can reduce the chance of infection taking place when you have been exposed to the HIV(AIDS) virus. the sooner PEP is started, the more likely it is to work; within 24 hours is best, but no later than 72 hours (three days). after 72 hours PEP is unlikely to work.

 be aware that having one STD (e.g. Gonorrhea) can make you more susceptible to infection with something more serious (e.g. HIV). always have your health checked out if you think you might have picked up an infection.